caprice-j/ggbash/README.md

 `ggbash` follows ggplot2 notations as much as possible for reducing learning costs of current ggplot2 users.

-Therefore, these [document](http://docs.ggplot2.org/current/) and [book](https://github.com/hadley/ggplot2-book) are good ways to learn ggplot2 library.
+Learning ggplot2 might be the best way to understand ggbash notations.
+The [document](http://docs.ggplot2.org/current/) and [book](https://github.com/hadley/ggplot2-book) of ggplot2 would be helpful.

 The [vignette](https://github.com/caprice-j/ggbash/blob/master/vignettes/Introduction-to-ggbash.Rmd) of ggbash is still in a draft.